 It's hard to beat Stanford University if you want to pursue Applied Mathematics as a major.
 Applied math majors from Stanford University get a earnings boost of around 24.3% over the average earnings of applied math majors.
 The area of Stanford, California, is decent for learners who like a quiet, suburban place.

 Stanford's 10:1 student-to-faculty ratio is one of the top in the country.If on-campus safety is important to you, you'll be glad to find out that this school has a low crime rate.
-If you are considering learning more, you can view every one of Stanford University's rankings here.
+See every one of Stanford University's rankings to find out more.

 It's hard to find a better school than California Institute of Technology if you want to study Applied Mathematics.
 Graduates of the applied math program report average early career wages of applied math and mid-career wages of $116,224.
 Pasadena, California is the best area for learners who relish the fast-paced urban lifestyle.